Shortridge High School: 19th century

 Indianapolis High School (renamed Shortridge High School in 1896) opened in 1864 as the state of Indiana's first free public high school.
-Its original location (1864-1867) was in the former Ward 1 Elementary School at Vermont and New Jersey Streets.
-The second location (1867-1872) was in Circle Hall on the northwest quadrant of Monument Circle.
-The third location (1872-1885) was the former Baptist Female Seminary at Michigan and Pennsylvania Streets.
-This building was deemed unsafe and torn down to make way for a fourth building (1885-1928) on the same site.
+Its original location (1864–1867) was in the former Ward 1 Elementary School at Vermont and New Jersey Streets.

+The second location (1867–1872) was in Circle Hall on the northwest quadrant of Monument Circle.
+The third location (1872–1885) was the former Baptist Female Seminary at Michigan and Pennsylvania Streets.
+This building was deemed unsafe and torn down to make way for a fourth building (1885–1928) on the same site.
 (Classes met in area churches while the new building was under construction.)
 Due to population shifts in Indianapolis in the 1920s, Indianapolis Public Schools decided to build a fifth building at the northeast corner of 34th and Meridian Streets.

 Construction began in 1927, and the school opened in 1928.
 This fifth iteration is the school's current building.

-Abram C. Shortridge was recruited to become school superintendent in 1863.
+Abraham C. Shortridge was recruited to become school superintendent in 1863.
 Shortridge was a strict educator when it came to drilling students and faculty alike.
 However, he was also innovative in many ways, including the hiring of female teachers and the admission of African-American students.
 Sarah D. Allen Oren Haynes, who taught at the high school from 1869 to 1873, later became the first female state librarian of Indiana and the first female professor at Purdue University.
 By 1878, Shortridge High School served 502 students.
 Roda Selleck, who began teaching art at the school in the 1880s, soon won acclaim for introducing "craftwork" – leather, pottery, jewelry, and metalwork – to the curriculum, and later developed a line of pottery, "Selridge Pottery", designed by students.
 She remained at the school until her death in 1924.